Docker Configuration Reference

 Example:

-# Configure external proxy for proper link generation in /sessions API
+# Configure external address for proper link generation in /sessions API

 docker run -p 3000:3000 \